Sidfate/Spiders/README.md

 climb the website([polayoutu](http://polayoutu.com)) images, and save them into Redis.

-### douban250
+### douban
 > [blog](http://blog.sidfate.com/python-douban-top-250/)

-get the Top 250 films' info from [Douban](https://movie.douban.com/top250), and do some data analysis by charts.
+get the Top 250 films from [Douban](https://movie.douban.com/top250), and do some data analysis by charts.